 RN to Baccalaureate (BSN, BS, or Bachelor of Science in Nursing) programs provide an efficient bridge for diploma and ADN-prepared nurses who wish to develop stronger clinical reasoning and analytical skills to advance their careers.
 RN to BSN programs build on initial nursing preparation with course work to enhance professional development, prepare for a broader scope of practice, and provide a better understanding of the cultural, political, economic, and social issues that affect patients and influence care delivery.
 These programs are growing in importance since many professional practice settings, including Magnet hospitals and academic health centers, now require or prefer the baccalaureate degree for specific nursing roles.
 For a listing of RN to BSN programs, use the online AACN member program directory.

-• Despite calls for a more highly educated nursing workforce, enrollment and graduations from RN to BSN programs have dipped in recent years.
-From 2021 to 2022, enrollments decreased 19.9 percent, and graduations were down by 9.3 percent.
-This recent downward trend follows an enrollment surge in RN to BSN programs, which saw a rapid increase from 30,684 students in 2002 to 139,587 enrolled students in 2018 (a 355% increase).
+- Despite calls for a more highly educated nursing workforce, enrollment and graduations from RN to BSN programs have dipped in recent years.
+From 2022 to 2023, enrollments decreased 9.9%, and graduations were down by 14.5%.
+This 5-year trend follows an enrollment surge in RN to BSN programs, which saw a rapid increase from 30,684 students in 2002 to 139,587 enrolled students in 2018 (a 355% increase).

 Contact